-Within the Motorcycle Mechanic Department, the 2021 Winter Semester shop classes will be conducted through on site shop delivery.
-Shop delivery refers to on-site hands on, for all lab components.
+Within the Motorcycle Mechanic Department, the 2020 Winter Semester all shop will be conducted through on site shop delivery.
+Shop delivery refers to onsite hands on for all lab components.
 Students must adhere to all GPRC safety protocol as published on the website.